SOPP 2025 at Fuji Sanctuary

 Mr. Diego Boanerges Sandoval Torres (Hinduism)

-Our deepest appreciation goes out to the religious leaders who will lead the prayers from different faiths.
-The ceremony will also include prayers for peace in each country and region on earth, and prayers of gratitude to nature.
+Our deepest appreciation goes out to these religious leaders who led participants in prayers from different faiths.
+The ceremony also included prayers for peace in each country and region on earth, and prayers of gratitude to nature.

 As in previous years, we expect that many people around the world also celebrated the SOPP by organizing their own local gathering or private event.
 Whether you joined in this year’s SOPP via the broadcast or by taking part in a local event, we invite you to send us photos and a brief description of your experience and impressions.
 Please send these by email to sopp.overseas@gmail.com.